nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-12-15-does-test-driven-development-speed-up-development/index.md

 ---
+title: Does test-driven development speed up development?
+date: 2008-12-15
+author: MrHinsh
 id: "152"
-title: "Does test-driven development speed up development?"
-date: "2008-12-15"
-categories:
-  - "code-and-complexity"
-  - "people-and-process"
-tags:
-  - "code"
-  - "develop"
-  - "people"
-  - "practices"
-  - "tools"
-coverImage: "metro-binary-vb-128-link-2-2.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "does-test-driven-development-speed-up-development"
+slug: does-test-driven-development-speed-up-development
 aliases:
 - /blog/does-test-driven-development-speed-up-development
+tags:
+- code
+- develop
+- people
+- practices
+- tools
+categories:
+- code-and-complexity
+- people-and-process
+coverImage: metro-binary-vb-128-link-2-2.png

 ---

 If only I could be as eloquent as Scott.
 His recent post on “[Does test-driven development speed up development?](http://blog.scottbellware.com/2008/12/does-test-driven-development-speed-up.html)” really gets to the crux of an endemic problem in the Software Development industry, especially in companies for whom Software Development is not their core business.